vk-cs/terraform-provider-vkcs/docs/resources/vkcs_compute_servergroup.md

 * `soft-affinity` - All instances/servers launched in this group will be hosted on the same compute node if possible, but if not possible they still will be scheduled instead of failure.
-To use this policy your OpenStack environment should support Compute service API 2.15 or above.

 * `soft-anti-affinity` - All instances/servers launched in this group will be hosted on different compute nodes if possible, but if not possible they still will be scheduled instead of failure.
-To use this policy your OpenStack environment should support Compute service API 2.15 or above.

 ## Attributes Reference